Image Restoration by Iterative Denoising and Backward Projections: Experiments

-Equipped with the above observation, we suggest fixing $\delta$ (or $\epsilon$) and automatically tuning $\epsilon$ (or $\delta$) using condition (\ref{Eq_delta_cond3}) with some confidence margin.
-A scheme for IDBP with automatic tuning of $\epsilon$ is presented in Algorithm \ref{Auto_IDBP_alg}.
-Starting with a small value of $\epsilon$, the ratio LHS/RHS of (\ref{Eq_delta_cond3}) is evaluated at the end of each IDBP iteration.
-If the ratio is smaller than a threshold $\tau$, then $\epsilon$ is slightly increased and IDBP is restarted.
-We do not check the ratio at the first iteration, as it strongly depends on the initial $\tilde{\y}_0$.
-An alternative scheme that uses a fixed $\epsilon$ and gradually increases $\delta$ can be obtained in a similar way.
-We noticed that the restarts in Algorithm \ref{Auto_IDBP_alg} happen in early iterations (e.g., restarts will occur at the second iteration for the bad initializations in Figure \ref{fig:demonstation_cond}).
-Therefore, the proposed initialization scheme is not computationally demanding.

-The efficiency of the auto-tuned IDBP is demonstrated by improving the performance for the worst two initializations in Figure \ref{fig:demonstation_psnr}, i.e. ($\delta$=2, $\epsilon$=7e-3) and ($\delta$=5, $\epsilon$=3e-3).
-For each of them, one parameter is kept as is and the second is auto-tuned using a threshold $\tau=3$.
-The results are shown in Figures \ref{fig:demonstation_psnr_tuned} and \ref{fig:demonstation_cond_tuned}.

 We examine two different tuning strategies for IDBP.
 The first one is a manual tuning per scenario, which is simpler than the tuning of the competing methods.
-We fix $\delta=5$ for all scenarios and only change $\epsilon$ to $\{$7e-3, 4e-3, 8e-3, 2e-3$\}$ for scenarios 1-4, respectively.
-The second strategy applies Algorithm \ref{Auto_IDBP_alg}, with the suggested default settings.
-In the latter, $\epsilon$ can be set differently for different images in the same scenario, while all of them use the same method with the same default parameters.
-We use a stopping criterion of only 30 iterations for both IDBP versions.
+For IDBP-BM3D, we fix $\delta=5$ for all scenarios and only change $\epsilon$ to $\{$7e-3, 4e-3, 8e-3, 2e-3$\}$ for scenarios 1-4, respectively.
+For IDBP-CNN, we fix $\delta=10$ \footnote{We increase $\delta$ to avoid using DNNs associated with low noise levels, similar to IRCNN, as such DNNs lead to inferior deblurring results.} for all scenarios and only change $\epsilon$ to $\{$4e-3, 2e-3, 3e-3, 0.8e-3$\}$ for scenarios 1-4, respectively.
+The second strategy applies Algorithm \ref{Auto_IDBP_alg} with the suggested default settings for IDBP-BM3D, and with a minor change of setting, i.e. $\delta=10$ and $\tau=4$, for IDBP-CNN.
+In both cases, the multiplication $\epsilon \cdot \sigma_e^2$ in (\ref{Eq_Hinv_approx}) is kept above 5e-4, to prevent numerical complications for $\sigma_e \ll 1$.
+Note that in the automatic-tuning scheme, $\epsilon$ can be set differently for different images in the same scenario, while all images, in all scenarios, use the same method with the same default parameters.
+We use a stopping criterion of only 30 iterations for all IDBP versions (which is equal to the number of iterations of IRCNN and lower than P\&P).